 This is something that I’ve wanted to be able to do for a while and after some discussions with the Remote-Containers team (thanks Christof and Chuck!) they merged in a PR I opened that gives a starting point for this capability.
 In this post I’ll walk through the various components that need to be configured to enable this.

 To run containers on Windows you would normally install Docker for Windows.
-Docker for Windows normally starts up a Linux VM to run the Docker daemon in, but there is now support for running the daemon in WSL2 - again, at the time of writing this is a preview feature.
-When you have installed Docker for Windows, open settings and ensure that the WSL integration is turned on and enabled for any WSL distributions that you want to run your devcontainers in.
+Docker for Windows used to starts up a Linux VM to run the Docker daemon in, but there is now support for running the daemon in WSL2 - open settings and ensure that the WSL integration is turned on and enabled for any WSL distributions that you want to run your devcontainers in.

 Finally, the WSL integration is currently in experimental mode so it isn’t enabled by default.
 In the command palette (